pantakanch/Burger-Restaurant-Database/README.md

 ## Overview

 Welcome to the "Burger Restaurant Database" project!
-This GitHub repository focuses on creating a comprehensive database for a burger restaurant using SQL, along with an Entity-Relationship (ER) diagram generated using dbdiagram.io.
-The project includes the creation of tables, data insertion, and several SQL queries to analyze sales, customer spending, employee performance, and ingredient usage.
+This GitHub repository focuses on creating a comprehensive database for a burger restaurant using SQL, along with an Entity-Relationship (ER) diagram generated using dbdiagram.io and several SQL queries to analyze sales, customer spending, employee performance, and ingredient usage.

 ## Database Structure